 Congress and currently runs under the direction of the U.S. Army.
 The

-purpose of West Point it to train young men for the army.
+purpose of West Point it to train young men to be officers in the army.
 Cadets study the

 commissioned as 2nd Lieutenants in the army and expected to serve 5